Champions League last 16 lowdown, team news, stats: Chelsea, Man City and Bayern in action

-The Champions League is back but who's in shape for the last 16?
-Get the lowdown as Chelsea, Man City and Bayern gear up for their first legs.
+The Champions League last 16 action continues this week - get the lowdown as Chelsea, Man City and Bayern gear up for their first legs.

 Atletico Madrid vs Chelsea